MonisolaOye/Superstore-Dataset/README.md

   In order to further analyze the data to gain insights and find trends, the dataset was hosted on Bigquery to further find the KPIs for the Superstore to know its performance.

 1. What is the total revenue generated?
- The sum function was used
+ The sum function was used in calculating the total sales as shown in the image below

 ![](Total1.JPG)
       **Total Sales.sql**